spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/create-cluster-profiles/create-cluster-profiles.md

 ---

 Create cluster profiles by configuring layers that contain configuration information.
-You can create as many profiles as needed for your workload cluster deployments.

-You also have the ability to create multiple versions of a cluster profile using the same profile name but with a different pack configuration.
+You can create as many profiles as needed for your workload cluster deployments, and you can create multiple versions of a cluster profile using the same profile name but with a different pack configuration.
 For guidance on creating profile versions, review [Version a Cluster Profile](../modify-cluster-profiles/version-cluster-profile.md).

-You can create three types of cluster profiles, which are described in detail in [Cluster Profiles](../cluster-profiles.md):
+Palette provides three types of cluster profiles, which are described in detail in [Cluster Profiles](../cluster-profiles.md):

 - *Infrastructure* - Operating System (OS), Kubernetes, Network, and Storage.